pmgandhi/rps-alpha/README.md

   - when prompted to choose conversion setting pick check out as-is, commit unix style (the middle option)
 - Install Vagrant (http://www.vagrantup.com/)

+### Mac Pre-reqs

+As above, use Mac version.

 ### Post Install Tasks

 - Configure SSH for GIT - Follow this guide (https://help.github.com/articles/generating-ssh-keys)

-  Don't bother with a passphrase for alpha
+  - OK not to bother with a passphrase for alpha (leave blank), will need one for beta
 - Clone the repository.
+  - cd to your work in progress folder in git-bash
-In GITBash `git clone git@github.com:InsolvencyService/rps-alpha.git`
+  - From git-bash: `git clone git@github.com:InsolvencyService/rps-alpha.git`

-### How to make it work
+### Build box, run tests

-- Open a new terminal windows (use git-bash on windows) and navigate to where you have downloaded or cloned this repo.
+- Open a new git-bash (windows)/terminal (mac) on and navigate to where you have downloaded or cloned this repo.
 - Run `vagrant up`...
-Vagrant should create a new virtual machine and puppet should provision it
+Vagrant should create a new virtual machine and puppet should install all the needed deps.
 - Run `vagrant ssh` to ssh into the newly created virtual machine
 - Run `cd /vagrant` to see the files mirrored from your host machine to your VM

+### More info

+- From within your vagrant box, cd to `/vagrant/manual`
+- Run `make html`
+- Open docs in your browser from: `rps-alpha/manual/_build/html/index.html`